What is OpenAPI?

 The event has its origins in the API Strategy and Practice Conference (APIStrat) which ran for many years and became part of the OpenAPI Initiative in 2016.
 The collaborative spirit and community from APIStrat continue through the ASC event and we look forward to many of the same lively conversations and debates!

-This year ASC 2020 will be held virtually providing even more opportunity to network, gather information, interact with your peers, and within a cost consciousness budget.
-Please join us.
+ASC 2020 was be held virtually providing even more opportunity to network, gather information, interact with your peers, and within a cost consciousness budget.

 How is the OpenAPI Specification different from GraphQL?